 - Step 1: Choose your book.
 Select a biblical book from the BibleLum Study Pack library.
 If you are new to Bible study, Philippians (4 chapters, 15 minutes to read) or John (21 chapters, 90 minutes to read) are ideal starting points.
 If you are returning to a book you have read before, Genesis or Romans will reward the deeper engagement that a journal enables.

 - Step 3: Read the Visual Overview first.
-Before you begin journaling, spend 10 minutes with the Visual Overview infographic.
-This gives you the map of the book — its structure, major themes, and key passages — so that your verse-by-verse notes are oriented within the larger narrative.
+Before you begin journaling, spend 10 minutes with the Visual Overview infographic — it lives inside the Study Pack PDF (the first download button on each Study Pack page).
+The map of the book — its structure, major themes, and key passages — orients your verse-by-verse notes inside the larger narrative.

 - Step 4: Set a daily session length.
 Fifteen minutes is sufficient for a single chapter of a short letter.
 Thirty minutes is appropriate for a narrative chapter of Genesis or Acts.
 The key is consistency, not duration: a 15-minute daily session for 30 days produces more retention than a 3-hour session once a week.